hannespetur/ruvnaveidar/README.md

 ## Rúvnaveiðar

-Rúvnaveiðar is a minimalist version of [https://github.com/sverrirs/ruvsarpur](RÚV Sarpur).
+Rúvnaveiðar is a minimalist version of [RÚV Sarpur](https://github.com/sverrirs/ruvsarpur).
+Consider using Rúvsarpur if you need additional functionality.

 ### Install